CivicActions/ssp-toolkit/docs/controls/RA.md

 #### LINCS specific control or LINCS Responsibility

-CivicActions will perform risk assessments for the LINCS system based on SP 800-30 Rev. 1 Guide for Conducting Risk Assessments at least annually, or whenever changes to the LINCS system warrant a new or updated risk assessment.
-The results of risk assessments will be compiled into a risk assessment report to be reviewed by CivicActions Management and relevant personnel.
+The results of risk assessments will be compiled into a risk assessment report to be reviewed by CivicActions Security and relevant personnel, and also added to the GitLab system for the LINCS system.